Null Geodesic Congruences, Asymptotically Flat Space-Times and Their Physical Interpretation

-This procedure, certainly unusual and out of the mainstream and perhaps appearing to be ambiguous, does logically hold together.
-The real justification for these identifications comes not from its logical structure, but rather from the observed equivalence of the derived results from these identifications with well-known classical mechanical and electrodynamical relations.
+This procedure, certainly unusual and perhaps appearing ambiguous, does logically hold together.
+The real justification for these identifications comes not from this logical structure though, but rather from the observed equivalence of the derived results from these identifications with well-known classical mechanical and electrodynamical relations.
 These derived results involve both kinematical and dynamical relations.
-Though they will be discussed at length later, we mention that they range from a kinematic expression for the Bondi momentum of the form, $P=Mv+\ldots$; a derivation of Newton's second law, $F=Ma$; a conservation law of angular momentum with a well-known angular momentum flux; to the prediction of the Dirac value of the gyromagnetic ratio.
+Though they will be discussed at length later, we mention that they range from a kinematic expression for the Bondi momentum of the form, $P=Mv+\ldots$; a derivation of Newton's second law, $F=Ma$; and a conservation law for angular momentum with a well-known angular momentum flux, to the prediction of the Dirac value of the gyromagnetic ratio.
 We note that, for the charged spinning particle metric~\cite{KerrNewman}, the imaginary part of the world line is indeed the spin angular momentum, a special case of our results.